Chapter 4 : The Art of Gormandizing Rejection Ice Cream On Your Knees At Night

 I peered up at him incredulously.
 He hadn't left?

-just hear my previous, social-suicidal words?
+Did he not just hear my previous, social-suicidal words?

 Actually, I probably heard him wrong just now.